5 Queries

 -

 Deletes one or more records.
-You specify a set of filter conditions and then deletes the matching records.
+You specify a set of filter conditions, and then Access deletes the matching records.
 For example, you can remove products that are discontinued.

 - Update